an AI-driven smart glasses that can recognize objects and texts,

 Data Analysis and Coding

-With the information we gathered from secondary research and articles, we gained a general understanding of how blind people use the Internet.
+With the information, I gathered from secondary research and articles, my team and I gained a general understanding of people who are blind people use the Internet.
 With that knowledge, I spoke with experts in this field to expand our understanding of blind people’s online shopping behaviors.
-I have conducted four Subject Matter Expert (SME) interviews, with those who have previously worked in the area of blind people and accessible technology design.
-The key takeaways from those interviews are:
+I have conducted interviews with four university professors, who have previously worked in the area of blind people and accessible technology design.
+From those interviews, I learned that:

 Blindness is a spectrum, narrow down your target user.